 Here’s to getting these great benefits and making the most of each new day!

-By Mary Jo Tarallo, Guest Journalist
+By Mary Jo Tarallo, Resident Journalist

 Mary Jo Tarallo spent much of her career in public relations with various non-profits and spent 40 years involved with the ski industry as a journalist, public relations director for a national trade association and as executive director of the Learn to Ski and Snowboard initiative.
 Prior to her ski industry involvement she worked for the Maryland International Center in Baltimore and United Way of Central Maryland.
 She won a Gold Award for TV programming for a United Way simulcast that starred Ophrah Winfrey.
 She has been cited for her work by numerous organizations.
 Mary Jo grew up in Baltimore, attended the University of Maryland and Towson University, lived in Washington, DC for 21 years and has been a full time resident of Rehoboth Beach and Milton since May 2019.